 This module will:

-You'll cover a diverse range of modules and hone the academic skills necessary to analyse political texts, political systems and processes.
-You'll study one core module, plus three option modules from a range of subjects.
+In your second year, you will cover a diverse range of modules and hone the academic skills necessary to analyse political texts, political systems and processes.

 The dissertation is a chance for you to study a topic of your choice in depth.
 With the support of a supervisor, you'll identify a question and conduct independent research to find an answer.
 You will have the opportunity to learn and use quantitative and qualitative analytical techniques which are essential for modern social science research.